How to decorate with Geometric Patterns

 Make a Statement

 If you’re feeling brave and bold, try using geometric patterns in more unusual locations to draw the eye.
 Kitchen splashbacks, breakfast bars and garden paths are all areas of the home that are usually left to fade into the background so try something surprising by decorating these with geometric patterns.
-When in doubt, monochrome patterns like these black & white Bertie tiles add a touch of sophistication without dampening the effect.
+When in doubt, monochrome patterns like bertie add a touch of sophistication without dampening the effect.

 How are you decorating with geometric patterns in your home?